opensearch-project/data-prepper/docs/log_analytics.md

 ## Processor

-The Data Prepper 1.2 release will come with a [Grok Prepper](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/grok-prepper/README.md).
+The Data Prepper 1.2 release will come with a [Grok Processor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/grok-processor/README.md).
-The Grok Prepper can be an invaluable tool to structure and extract important fields from your logs in order to make them more queryable.
+The Grok Processor can be an invaluable tool to structure and extract important fields from your logs in order to make them more queryable.

-The Grok Prepper comes with a wide variety of [default patterns](https://github.com/thekrakken/java-grok/blob/master/src/main/resources/patterns/patterns) that match against common log formats like apcahe logs or syslogs, but can easily accept any custom patterns that cater to your specific log format.
+The Grok Processor comes with a wide variety of [default patterns](https://github.com/thekrakken/java-grok/blob/master/src/main/resources/patterns/patterns) that match against common log formats like apcahe logs or syslogs, but can easily accept any custom patterns that cater to your specific log format.

 There are a lot of complex Grok features that will not be discussed here, so please read the documentation if you are interested.